FBK-NILab/bl_app_dbb_preproc_t1w/README.md

 ### On Brainlife.io via UI

 You can see DBB_preprocessing_t1w currently regsitered on Brainlife.
-Find the App on _brainlife.io_ to run and click "Execute" tab to specify dataset "DBB Malformation Brain Benchmark".
+Find the App on _brainlife.io_ and click "Execute" tab and specify dataset e.g. "DBB Malformation Brain Benchmark".

 ### On Brainlife.io using CLI